 - 1.5.
 The WASPA Code of Conduct is binding on all WASPA members. - 1.5A.
 If a company is a member of WASPA at the time of an alleged breach, the Code and the complaints process continue to be binding even if the company's membership is terminated.
 The company is entitled to represent itself in the complaints procedure as if it was still a member, and any sanctions imposed by WASPA remain applicable to that company. - 1.6.
 Unless otherwise specified, this Code of Conduct applies to all mobile application services offered by WASPA members to customers in South Africa. - 1.6A.
-The following platforms are specifically excluded from the scope of the Code of Conduct: (a) Vodacom VLive, Vodacom Charge to Bill (CTB). - WASPA may refer potential compliance concerns involving these exclusions to the relevant mobile network operator.
-For the avoidance of doubt, section 16 of the WASPA Code still applies to direct marketing of excluded platforms.
+The following platforms are specifically excluded from the scope of the Code of Conduct: (a) Vodacom VLive. - WASPA may refer potential compliance concerns involving these exclusions to the relevant mobile network operator.
+For the avoidance of doubt, section 16 of the WASPA Code still applies to direct marketing of excluded platforms. - 1.7.
+Where this Code deals with services provided by members, it applies only to mobile application services, and not to other unrelated services that the member may provide.